RockefellerArchiveCenter/bits_and_bytes/_posts/2017-11-13-reflection-a-year-in-the-life-of-an-audiovisual-archivist-part-1.md

   - Video
   - Year in the Life of an Audiovisual Archivist
 ---
-John Dewey once stated: “We do not learn from experience…we learn from reflecting on experience.”
+John Dewey once stated: “We do not learn from experience...we learn from reflecting on experience.”

 So, as I have just finished my first year as the Audiovisual Archivist at the Rockefeller Archive Center (RAC), I thought now might be a good time to reflect upon what has been accomplished in these last twelve months.